brycevegh/sdd680/Capstone Milestones/Milestone 5.md

             window_Time_Installing.close()
 ```

 The code above is what is used to find out how much time has been spent on upgrading a specific tool.
 Meaning that this code will find all the upgrades that have been installed and cross-reference them with the available upgrades to find out what their install times are and add them all up to get the correct amount of time that has been spent upgrading the tool.
-The changes that were made to this portion of the code were the adding of the rounding function when find the total time spent installing upgrades on the tool.
-This round function will allow for the output to be more visually appealing to the user and be in a format that the user is more use to.
-This was a small change, but it makes the application more user friendly due to the output of this portion being what the user is use to.
+The changes that were made to this portion of the code were the adding of the rounding function when finding the total time spent installing upgrades on the tool.
+This rounding function will allow for the output to be more visually appealing to the user and be in a format that the user is more use to.
+This was a small change, but it makes the application more user friendly due to the output of this portion being what the user is used to.

 **Edit Installed Upgrade**